aganse/icp_boxfit/README.md

 # icp_boxfit
-Fit a 3d box to a point cloud, with options to play with the estimation and plot points.
+Estimate a single 3D bounding box for bounding-box shaped ptcloud, with options to play with the estimation and plot points.
 Goal is to explore the stability of ICP and different formulation variations for this purpose, using all open-source components.

 # usage
 ```